Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 with option to proceed with [conversion to another (WAVE or AIFF) format](https://earquiz.org/manuals/earquiz-frequencies-help/converting-audio/).

 So, when you encounter any issue with playing back files of a certain format, you have two options:
-- Change the **Audio Backend**.
+- Change the **Audio Playback Backend**.
 This will require restarting the application.
 - Use the in-app audio conversion tool, selecting these files and choosing **File | Convert Selected Files...** from the main menu or the similar option from the right-click context menu of the **Playlist**.